AmigaPorts/SDL/docs/README-amigaos4.md

 Software renderer is always available.
 This is the slowest option but emulation users may need to use this.

-OpenGL renderer uses MiniGL (and Warp3D) for accelerated drawing.
-Drawing is done in immediate mode.
-This should be fairly fast if textures are static.
+OpenGL renderer uses Mesa (not MiniGL anymore).

 OpenGL ES 2.0 renderer uses ogles2.library (and Warp3D Nova).